tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

     - The Chinese zodiac assigns a specific animal to each year in a 12-year cycle.
 These animals—Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig—are believed to influence people's personalities, compatibility, and destiny.
 Many festivals and customs revolve around these animals, such as the Year of the Dragon being considered particularly auspicious.

   By weaving these cultural elements into your narrative, you can create a rich and textured world that is steeped in Chinese tradition, full of symbolic meaning, and layered with social customs that give depth to characters and plot.

+- ### Wǔxiá Elements

+  - #### Martial Arts Mastery
+    - Focus on learning and improving various Gōngfu styles

+  - #### Legendary Weapons
+    - Quests for coveted, non-magical but exceptional weapons

+  - #### Secret Manuals
+    - Discovery and mastery of forbidden or lost Gōngfu techniques

+  - #### Wǔlín Dominance
+    - Struggle for power and influence within the martial arts world

+  - #### Vengeance Quests
+    - Opportunities for players to seek revenge or redemption

+  - #### Wǔlín Intrigue
+    - Complex relationships and conflicts between characters and factions

+- ### Common Wǔxiá Tropes

+  - #### Insurgency
+    - Wǔxiá stories are frequently set during the Míng and Qīng Dynasty (清朝) periods, and to a lesser extent, the Yuán (元朝) and Southern Sòng Dynasty (南宋).
+As is well-known, these were the centuries when China was under threat, or already conquered and ruled by foreign powers.
+Wǔxiá stories set in these periods thus often feature martial artists gathering to resist invasion or to overthrow occupying forces.

+  - #### Legendary Weapons or Skills
+    - With Gōngfu being the heart of Wǔxiá, many stories naturally involve quests or competitions for legendary weapons (兵器 bīngqì) and skills.
+In the case of the latter, it is usually some forbidden manual (秘笈 mìjí) that records exotic or lost Gōngfu techniques.
+To repeat, legendary weapons in Wǔxiá do not possess magical properties too.
+They are typically coveted for their finesse or are themselves keys to greater treasures.

+  - #### Wǔlín Dominance
+    - Wǔlín (武林), or Jiānghú (江湖), is the world of Chinese martial artists.
+It encompasses all clans and sects, unaffiliated individuals, as well as the interactions between these characters and factions.
+Wǔxiá novels centered on Wǔlín thus frequently feature one clan or individual rising to power through sheer pugilistic superiority or ruthless machinations.
+The bulk of the story is then about the struggle to overthrow this tyrant.
+Typically, with the "main hero" mastering some form of superior technique.

+  - #### Vengeance
+    - The trope of vengeance is heavily used in Wǔxiá stories.
+Usually, it involves a conflicted individual seeking revenge for the murder of his clan or sect.
+Or it could be the quest to redeem one's honor after a mortifying defeat.

+  - #### Wǔlín Intrigue
+    - Outside of insurgencies, inter-faction struggles, and so on, many Wǔxiá stories also examine the intricate relationships between larger-than-life characters.
+Common sub-themes include love, rivalry, greed, the burden of family name, and other human conflicts.

 ## VI.
 User Interface (UI) Design